mauritobaez/btp-challenge/README.md

 # Welcome to my Sovanta Challenge!

-As the project is already created, cds init is not necessary, you must however follow a few simple instructions.
+As the project is already created, running cds init is not necessary, you must however follow a few simple instructions.

 I recommend using Visual Studio Code in order to follow this README guide.

 Firstly:
 Run `npm i` in order to make sure you have all the dependencies needed.
+Don't forget about running `npm i -g @sap/cds-dk` in case you have never used 'cds' in your machine.

 Afterwards:
 Run `cds deploy --to sqlite:db/project-manager.db`